What is the Process for Filing a Personal Injury Claim in Queens?

 After your injury, you should gather information about the accident.
 This involves keeping a record of the location of the accident, the parties involved, any witnesses, how the injury happened, and what injuries you faced.
 You should also get medical attention, especially for severe injuries.
 If your injury is too severe to gather information immediately, see if a friend or family member can help you out while you get your injuries treated.

-You can hire an attorney as early as this stage of the case to help get your case started on the right foot.
+You can hire a Queens personal injury attorney as early as this stage of the case to help get your case started on the right foot.
 An attorney can help you research your case by tracking down security camera footage of the accident, seeing if there are any businesses or property owners to hold responsible, finding out what company manufactured any dangerous products, or tracking down the employers of dangerous truck drivers (depending on the specifics of your accident).

 Filing Your Case